Looking for a way to use the equity you have in your home to get a loan?

 Second mortgage alternatives

-Before getting a second mortgage you need to be aware of the potential drawbacks presented in this article.
-If you are looking for a home improvement loan or just looking for a lower mortgage payment they are alternatives to 2nd mortgages you should consider.
+Before getting a second mortgage, you need to know the potential drawbacks presented in this article.
+If you are looking for a home improvement loan or just looking for a lower mortgage payment, you should consider alternatives to 2nd mortgages.

-A cash out refinance differs from a second loan because a new loan is given for the property and extra cash all in one loan.
-You will just have a single loan to repay and still receive cash using your homes equity.
+A cash-out refinance differs from a second loan because a new loan is given for the property and extra cash all in one loan.
+You will have a single loan to repay and still receive cash using your home’s equity.

 A cash-out refinance will have a lower interest rate because it will be the primary loan.
 Second mortgages have higher interest rates than primary loans because the primary loan takes precedent over the second.
 Cash-out refinances are available in fixed-rate and adjustable-rate mortgages.

 The Home Affordable Refinance Program is for borrowers who have a loan owned by Freddie Mac or Fannie Mae.
-The government program allows borrowers to refinance their loan and reduce their monthly mortgage payments.
-The HARP program is aimed at borrowers with little to no equity in their home.
+The government program allows borrowers to refinance their loans and reduce their monthly mortgage payments.
+The HARP program is aimed at borrowers with little to no equity in their homes.

-If you need to borrow $10,000 and you get a 2nd mortgage, if anything happens and you cannot pay back that debt, you lose your home.
-Credit card debt is unsecured, if you face financial hardship and can’t pay the credit card debt you don’t lose your home.
+If you need to borrow $10,000 and get a 2nd mortgage, if anything happens and you cannot pay back that debt, you lose your home.
+Credit card debt is unsecured.
+If you face financial hardship and can’t pay the credit card debt, you don’t lose your home.